AntonBelousovWEB/erlib.c/ReadME.md

 # erlib.c - A Simple C Library for Machine Learning

-NeuralNetworkLib is a lightweight library written in pure C that serves as an introduction to Machine Learning (ML) concepts.
+erlib.c is a lightweight library written in pure C that serves as an introduction to Machine Learning (ML) concepts.
 Specifically, it focuses on the fundamental aspects of prediction, comparison, and learning.
 The library is flexible, fully customizable, and designed for educational purposes.

 ## Key Features: